flipkart-incubator/watchdog/README.md

 ```
 $ sudo chmod +x install.sh
 $ sudo ./install.sh
-* During installation, installation script prompts for web root directory.
+* During installation, script prompts for web root directory.
 Default directory /var/www/html will be taken automatically if not provided explicitly with-in 10 secs
-Scanning with Watchdog
 ```
+**Scanning with Watchdog:**

 - Watchdog can be run using following command:
 ```
 $ sudo python run.py